UAE’s warm welcome to Israelis reflects changing region

 Even so, it was a tightly controlled visit, with the Emiratis insisting almost all exchanges be kept off-record.

-Only before departure, with an Israeli flag flapping on the Abu Dhabi Airport tarmac below, did Al Musharakh, the senior Foreign Ministry official, express himself publicly.
+Only before departure, with an Israeli flag flapping on the Abu Dhabi International Airport tarmac below, did al-Musharakh, the senior Foreign Ministry official, express himself publicly.
 He said the UAE remained committed to solidarity with the Palestinians yet felt compelled to move ahead nonetheless with Israel.

 While the Palestinians say they feel betrayed, the UAE has touted the deal as a tool to force Israel into halting its contentious plan to annex parts of the West Bank sought by the Palestinians for a future state.
 It is also expected to help them acquire advanced U.S. weapons systems that have been previously unattainable, such as the F-35 fighter jet.
 Israel currently is the only country in the region to fly the stealth warplane.